NPG Chair

 I am an evolutionary biologist interested in how developmental deviations impact the evolution and function of reproductive chemosensory signals.
 For my PhD at the University of Tulsa I studied how developmental truncations impact the evolution of male salamander pheromone expression and courtship glands.
 I became interested in chemosensation and how the brain processes olfactory signals, so as a postdoc in Matt Wachowiak’s lab, I investigate how circuits impact chemosensory signal transformation to ultimately understand how odors are encoded in the brain.
 Outside of the lab I love going camping, herping, hiking, and fishing with my partner.
 I also love cooking, trying new restaurants, and spending time with the numerous pets that we have!

-NPG Secretary & Treasurer
+NPG Treasurer

 NPG Communications Director